 - Eggs white tend to be thinner & watery.
 Some may contain blood spots.

-You can cook omelettes out of pretty much any pan.
+You can cook omelets out of pretty much any pan.
 That being said, you may run the risk of it sticking to the pan or cooking unevenly if you have not chosen the right pan.
-And there is nothing worst to omelette making then trying to roll an omelette that has stuck to the pan.
+And there is nothing worse to omelet making then trying to roll an omelet that has stuck to the pan.

-There are a few ways you can add ingredients to your omelette.
-The main 3 ways are, mixing them into the beaten eggs, adding them to the omelette before folding or adding them to the omelette after plating.
+There are a few ways you can add ingredients to your omelet.
+The main 3 ways are, mixing them into the beaten eggs, adding them to the omelet before folding or adding them to the omelet after plating.

 Add to the beaten eggs